honix/Sviter-wiki/pages/Tutorial.md

 ## Step 4: Spawning a Thread

-When you want the AI to make actual changes, it spawns a **worker thread**.
+When you want the AI to make actual changes, it spawns a **worker thread**

 The thread works on its own branch — your main content stays safe.
 All AI work will be reviewed by you before it merges.